szmtz/new-bar-chart-languages/README.md

 # new-bar-chart-languages
-Revised Bar Chart using ChatGPT
+Revised simple Bar Chart using ChatGPT

+Provided data set to ChatGPT and received index.html, styles.css and script.js

+Edite/Revised CSS for title and toolbars and added a Google Font